melpadden/docs-redux/docs/index.md

 ## How to use this documentation portal

+### Nav bar
+The Nav bar is along the top of your screen and contains the following elements (left to right):

+- **Concepts**
+  This section contains information on the ideas and metaphors which are essential to understanding the Casper software and network.

+- **Developers**
+  This area covers topics interesting to anyone involved in writing code that interacts with a Casper system.
+Everything from web3 developers creating web sites and applications that are backed by a Casper datastore or web3 service, to those creating middleware components that sit between the blockchain itself and a web3 app, to smart contract developers and core protocol developers who work exclusively in Rust.

+- **Operators**
+  An Operator is anyone who runs a Casper node, whether for curiosity, development or as part of the Mainnet.
+This section contains topics designed to get you up and running with a Casper node.

+- **Users**
+  This classification covers people who simply want to use the Casper blockchain, and have no plans to develop an app, write code or run a node.

+- **Resources**
+  This The Resources section contains general information that is useful to many users of the chain.

+- **Search**
+  This The Resources section contains general information that is useful to many users of the chain.

+- **Feedback**
+  This The Resources section contains general information that is useful to many users of the chain.

+- **Condor**
+  This The Resources section contains general information that is useful to many users of the chain.

+- **Blog**
+  This The Resources section contains general information that is useful to many users of the chain.

 ### Navigation/Layout

 #### Nav bar and Sidebar
 The Nav bar is arranged along the top of your browser window, and may be broken down into left and right.
-On the left hand side, you will see 5 links, each of which corresponds to a sidebar.
+On the left hand side, you will see 5 links, each of which corresponds to one of the main subject areas.
 There are 5 Sidebars, each of which contains links to content broken down by subject area within the documentation.

 ## Disclaimer